nicohirsau/Manta8/README.md

-# OpenGL GPU raymarcher

-This project aims to become a gpu based raymarcher.
-This is done by using the fragmentshader, which is applied to an Mesh, which is drawn on the whole window.
+# Chip-8 Emulator

+This is a implementation of an Chip-8 Emulator using C++.

+The rendering is done using the Mantaray Library (https://github.com/nicohirsau/Mantaray), but the emulator itself is completely independent and could be used with any rendering method.

+A download of a build can be found here: https://nico-preuss.com/downloads/manta8.zip

+To start the emulator with a game, just drag an ROM over the executable file in the windows explorer.